stephenwotani/IT-Helpdesk-Projects/Active Directory Projects/AD Home Lab Setup/README.md

 -creating a Domain Name Called WOTANILABS.LAN

 **configuring the client Machines**
--In the network settings of the client machines an IPV4 is assigned to the machines with thesame Network IP as the server machine
+-In the network settings of the client machines an IPV4 i assigned to the machines with thesame Network IP as the server machine
 -A default subnet mask is assigned to the client machine and the default DNS setting IP is same as the Server IP.
 -Adding the client machines from a workgroup to the domain WOTANI.LAN